 Routine bloodwork, mammograms, and scans over the last several years have all been negative, so this has all been quite a shock.
 After nearly seven years of believing I was cancer free it’s hard to imagine it’s been hiding in my body the entire time, particularly following my pregnancy with Caden.

-I’ve obviously been riding a bit of an emotional rollercoaster lately.
-However, I’ve begun to feel better after meeting with my oncologist last week, at which time we laid out a plan of attack to start the healing process and beat this thing back into remission.
-The next day I had my port put in and the following day I began my cocktail of chemo.
-While I expect some side effects, I hope they’ll be manageable.
-Over the next several weeks I have an additional several procedures that I am anxiously awaiting.
-The first will be a targeted radiofrequency ablation treatment on my back (this Wednesday March 7th) which will target the area of my spine, and potentially my rib as well, to hopefully provide some more immediate relief of back pain.
-The procedure uses electrical energy and heat to destroy the cancer cells.
-The next procedure will be what they call a gamma knife radiation treatment to target the multiple spots of cancer in my brain.
-My consult with the neurosurgeon is later this week with the procedure scheduled for Tuesday March 13th.
+I had my port put in and the following day I began my cocktail of chemo.
+Over the next several weeks I had a targeted radiofrequency ablation treatment on my back (on March 7th 2018) which targeted the area of my spine and my rib to provide some immediate relief of back pain.
+The procedure used electrical energy and heat to destroy the cancer cells.
+The next procedure (on Tuesday March 13th 2018) was what they call a gamma knife radiation treatment to target the multiple spots of cancer in my brain.

-I’ve taken a leave from work in order to focus my energy on healing for both myself and my family.
+I took a leave from work in order to focus my energy on healing for both myself and my family.
 We’re so incredibly fortunate to have so many amazing people in our lives who have already reached out and offer so much support: family, friends (old and new), neighbors, co-workers, and more.
 Thank you for all that so many of you have already done and continue to do.
 My hope with this page is to help keep you all informed because I know it will be challenging to always respond to each of you individually as things progress.
 While we don’t want this to be received as a solicitation, so many of you have also asked how you might be able to help (which we greatly appreciate), we thought this might also be a way to highlight things that could be helpful for us at this point, allow us to relax and spend more quality family time together.
-And I’m sure our needs will continue to evolve over the coming months.
+I’ve updated the below list as of 2019 although I’m sure our needs will continue to evolve over the coming months/years (hopefully decades!!) as we continue this crazy journey.
 Thank you from the bottom of our hearts ❤️

 Ways to help: